github/docs/content/get-started/privacy-on-github/managing-data-use-settings-for-your-private-repository.md

 {% note %}

-**Note:** Disabling the dependency graph will also disable {% data variables.product.prodname_dependabot_alerts %} and {% data variables.product.prodname_dependabot_security_updates %}.
+**Note:** If you disable the dependency graph, {% data variables.product.prodname_dependabot_alerts %} and {% data variables.product.prodname_dependabot_security_updates %} are also disabled.
 For more information, see "[About the dependency graph](/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph)."

 {% endnote %}